Kingdom of Benin: Igodomigodo (900–1180 CE)

-Founding
+Ile-Ibinu (1180–1255 CE)

-Around the 13th century CE, Ogiso Owodo was overthrown by the people of Benin after a tumultuous and incompetent reign.
+By the start of the 13th century CE, Ogiso Owodo was overthrown by the people of the state after a tumultuous and incompetent reign.
 In his place they chose Evian, a popular and powerful Ogifa, earth-priest and chief of the local Efa people, as okaevbo or head of state.
 Evian's later attempt to pass power to his son Ogiamwen, thereby creating a new royal dynasty, was resisted.
 The Edionevbo (ruling council of chiefs) refused to sanction the move, and sent emissaries requesting that a prince of Ile-Ife restore order and legitimacy to their throne.

 Historical traditions in Benin diverge on the details of these events.
-The 'official' tradition records that Oranmiyan, son of Oduduwa, accepted the council's invitation; his arrival marked the beginning of the new dynasty and the establishment of the title "Oba" for the rulers of Benin.
-This version serves as a 'stock narrative' used by the leaders of the Ife Empire to explain and justify the expansion of their cultural and economic sphere of influence into Igodomigodo during this period.
+The 'official' tradition records that Oranmiyan, son of Oduduwa, accepted the council's invitation; his arrival marked the beginning of the new Yoruba dynasty and the establishment of the title "Oba" for the rulers of Benin.
+This version serves as a 'stock narrative' used by the leaders of the Ife Empire to explain and justify the expansion of Yoruba cultural and economic sphere of influence into Igodomigodo during this period.

 Another tradition, first recorded in the 1970s, provides a different story.
-While several versions exist, they all argue that the founding Oba was not a Yoruba but was instead the son or grandson of Ogiso Owodo, natives of Benin who were in exile in Ife.
+While several versions exist, some argue that the founding Oba was not a Yoruba but was instead the son or grandson of Ogiso Owodo, natives of Benin who were in exile in Ife.
 Some go further, claiming that Owodo's son Ekaladerhan and Oduduwa are the same person, and therefore that the Edo were responsible for the foundation or organization of Ile-Ife.
 Historians generally see these alternative accounts as recent inventions or distortions of older historical traditions in response to the dynamics of modern Nigerian society.